Ausdauersportler/IMAC-EFI-BOOT-SCREEN/README.md

 Just to complete this introduction: Lately [improvements](https://forums.macrumors.com/threads/imac-2011-maxwell-and-pascal-gpu-upgrade.2300989/post-30017630) have been made to add a NVIDIA Maxwell and Pascal card, but please note there are no macOS drivers available within any macOS versions starting with Mojave, and there is no EFI boot screen support.

-The [wiki](https://github.com/Ausdauersportler/IMAC-EFI-BOOT-SCREEN/wiki) decribes tools, sources, methods, and limitations of the current development.
+The [wiki](https://github.com/Ausdauersportler/IMAC-EFI-BOOT-SCREEN/wiki) decribes tools, sources, methods, orignal limitations, solutions and state of the current development.

 ## iMac models supported